divStar/homelab/modules/(not-in-use)lldap-lxc/README.md

-# Step-CA Setup
+# LLDAP Setup

-This module sets up Step-CA in an Alpine LXC container using the provided information.
+This module sets up LLDAP in an Alpine LXC container using the provided information.
 ## Contents

 <blockquote>